Buddhism and violence: Politicized Buddhism, the formation of ethnocracy and the civil war

-In 1956, the All Ceylon Buddhist Congress (ACBC) released a report titled, "The Betrayal of Buddhism", inquiring into the status of Buddhism in the island.
-The report argued that Buddhism had been weakened by external threats such as the Tamil invaders mentioned in the Mahavamsa and later Western colonial powers.
-It also demanded the state to restore and foster Buddhism and to give preferential treatment to Buddhist schools.
-The same year, S. W. R. D. Bandaranaike capitalized on the ACBC report and its recommendations as the foundation for his election campaign, using it as the 'blueprint for a broad spectrum of policy', which included introducing Sinhala as the sole official language of the state.
-With the help of significant number of Buddhist monks and various Sinhalese Buddhist organizations, Bandaranaike became prime minister after winning the 1956 elections.
-Bandaranaike had also campaigned on the basis of Sinhalese Buddhist nationalism, drawing influences from the writings of Dharmapala and the Mahavamsa, arguing that it was the duty of the government to preserve the Sinhalese Buddhist nature of the island's destiny.
+In 1956, the All Ceylon Buddhist Congress (ACBC) released a report titled "The Betrayal of Buddhism", arguing that Buddhism had been weakened by historical and colonial threats such as the Tamil invaders mentioned in the Mahavamsa and later Western colonial powers and calling on the state to restore and privilege Buddhism.
+S. W. R. D. Bandaranaike adopted its recommendations during his election campaign, drawing on Sinhalese Buddhist nationalist ideas rooted in the Mahavamsa, and won power with the support of Buddhist monks and organizations.

+Bandaranaike had also campaigned on the basis of Sinhalese Buddhist nationalism, arguing that it was the duty of the government to preserve the Sinhalese Buddhist nature of the island's destiny.
 Once in power, Bandaranaike implemented the 1956 Sinhala Only Act, which would make Sinhala the country's official language and hence all official state transactions would be conducted in Sinhala.
 This put non-Sinhala speakers at a disadvantage for employment and educational opportunities.
 As a result, Tamils protested the policy by staging sit-ins, which in turn prompted counterdemonstrations by extremist Buddhist monks, later degenerating into anti-Tamil riots in which more than one hundred people were injured and Tamil businesses were looted.
 Riots then spread throughout the country, killing hundreds of people.
 Bandaranaike tried to mitigate tensions over the language policy by proposing a compromise with the Tamil leaders, resulting in a 1957 pact that would allow the use of Tamil as an administrative language along with Sinhala and greater political autonomy for Tamils.

-Ultra-nationalist Buddhist monks and other Sinhalese nationalists opposed this pact by staging mass demonstrations and hunger strikes.
-In an editorial in the same year, a monk asked Bandaranaike to read the Mahavamsa and to heed its lessons: "[Dutthagamani] conquered by the sword and united the land [Sri Lanka] without dividing it among our enemies [i.e. the Tamils] and established Sinhala and Buddhism as the state language and religion."
-In the late 1950s, it had become common for politicians and monks to exploit the Mahavamsa narrative of Dutthagamani to oppose any concession to the Tamil minorities.
+Efforts to reach a compromise with Tamil leaders in 1957 were strongly opposed by ultra-nationalist Buddhist monks and activists.
+It had become common for politicians and monks to exploit the Mahavamsa narrative of Dutugamunu to oppose any concession to the Tamil minorities.